 In 2018, we expanded to Interwoven Stories International when Diana returned to the Arts Council after taking the project on the road for two years to curate more than 250 pages collected from Princeton, The Peddie School, the Nantucket Stitching Gam, the Zen Hospice Project (San Francisco), Open Space Art (Damascus, Syria), Build Peace (Columbia), the University of Puget Sound (Tacoma), Yarns/NoDominion Theater (Jersey City), and Trans Tipping Point Project (Victoria, BC).

-To say the least, we’ve all been through a lot since then, from COVID to fraught elections and civil unrest.
-Once again, we feel there is so much to say – so much to stitch!
-So get ready, because here we go again.
+To say the least, we had all been through a lot since then, from COVID to fraught elections and civil unrest.
+We once again felt that there is so much to say – so much to stitch!

-We’re pleased to announce Interwoven Stories: The Final Chapter will be going national, culminating in an exhibition on view in our Taplin Gallery June 4 – July 2, 2022.
+In 2022, Interwoven Stories: The Final Chapter went national, culminating in an exhibition on view in our Taplin Gallery June 4 – July 2.

-We’re pleased to announce the inclusion of local resident and Interwoven Stories participant Kyle Burkhardt to our team.
-Kyle will be both organizing behind the scenes and leading stitching workshops for those who need help,or just want to stitch with others.
-And, of course, we’re thrilled to have Diana involved once again after her work has reached tremendous popularity nationwide.
+Also in 2022, local resident and Interwoven Stories participant Kyle Burkhardt joined our team.
+Kyle organized behind the scenes and led stitching workshops for those who needed help, or just wanted to stitch with others.
+And, of course, we were thrilled to have Diana involved once again after her work has reached tremendous popularity nationwide.